API Reference

 We have a separate document about making a custom editor node for the system.
 Refer to Making Custom Graph Node for Dialogue Node.

 Dialogue Editor Graph Nodes stores the runtime dialogue node they are referring in NodeInstance property.
-You can access the runtime node with that property, or you can get the type-casted version of it with GetCastedNodeInstance<>.
+You can access the runtime node with that property, or you can get the type-casted version of it with GetCastedNodeInstance<>

-If you want to specify the class of the dialogue node that your editor node supports, you can override SupportedNodeClass and return the class of the dialogue node.
 This is important to provide the exact class if you want to make the system automatically use this class when you placed a new node, because the editor will pick up the editor node that provides the exact match class when you are placing a new node on the graph.

 TSubclassOf<UDialogueNodeBase> UDialogueEdFragment_Select::SupportedNodeClass()